 Recently, my preschool class explored a pet theme.
 We talked about the different types of pets people have, as well as pets they might enjoy having.
 Even though none of the kiddos have pet frogs, many were still interested in them.
-This led to the creation of a simple frog sensory bin that we used for a week.
+This led to the creation of our simple frog sensory bin.

 Affiliate links are included below.
 If you purchase something from these links, I receive a small commission.
 Thanks for supporting Fun-A-Day!